6 Important Benefits of Black Beans Nutrition

 Might Improve Heart Health

 One of the best benefits of adding black beans to your daily or weekly diet is the possibly high levels of fiber that they contain.
 They have high concentrations of soluble fiber, which has been proven to help lower blood cholesterol levels.
 Soluble fiber can attract water and turns into a gel during digestion, whereas insoluble fiber adds mass to food and helps it pass through the digestive system faster.
-Lowering blood cholesterol can reduce the thickening of the artery walls, which in turn can prevent heart attacks and strokes.
+Lowering blood cholesterol can reduce the thickening of the artery walls, which in turn can help maintain a healthy heart.
 [7]

 Black beans also have small amounts of omega-3 fatty acids, which are good forms of cholesterol that balance the negative effects of omega-6 fatty acids, which are the bad form of cholesterol.
 They have anti-hypertensive effects, which means that they can improve blood flow, lower blood pressure, and put less strain or oxidative stress on the cardiovascular system.
 [8]